 Elk primarily occur in mountainous regions of western North America (from New Mexico to Oregon and Canada).
-They also have been reintroduced in multiple states of the eastern United States.
-Elk are ruminants (animals with a four-chambered stomach), as are other ungulate species in North America, such as white-tailed deer and mule deer.
+They also have been reintroduced in multiple states of the eastern United States, including Arkansas.
+Elk are ruminants (animals with a four-chambered stomach), as are the other ungulate species common to North America, such as white-tailed deer.
 Elk stomachs are much larger than those of deer, which allows elk to eat more and bed down to chew their cud for an extended period.
-For this reason, elk may only feed twice a day during some portions of the year to avoid exposure and risk of predation.
-Elk use forest cover interspersed with openings.
+For this reason, elk may only feed twice a day during some portions of the year to avoid risk of predation.

+Elk use mature forest with interspersed openings.
+This type of cover supplies food and provides protection from predation and weather.
 Male elk (bulls) rigorously defend a harem (breeding groups of up to 30 cows) during breeding season (September - October).
 Nutritional requirements and diet change seasonally.
-Elk rely on forbs and grasses in spring and summer, and eat browse such as aspen, maples, and poplar, during winter when food availability is limited.
-Elk that occupy ranges with high elevations will migrate to lower elevations and south-facing slopes in winter to find food and avoid deep snow and cold winds.
-When overabundant, elk can cause significant damage to ornamental plantings, forest crops, and row crops, and can be hazardous for motor vehicles.
+Elk rely on grasses and forbs in spring and summer, and eat less-preferred browse, such as aspen, maples, and poplar, during winter when food availability is limited.
+Cows that occupy ranges with high elevations will migrate to lower elevations and south-facing slopes in winter to find food and avoid deep snow and cold winds.
+Elk can cause significant damage to ornamental plantings, forest crops, and row crops when overabundant, and can be hazardous for motor vehicles.

-Diet: predominantly forbs and grasses, but also browse, especially when palatable forbs and grasses are not available
+Diet: predominantly grasses and forbs, but also browse, especially when palatable grass and forbs are not available

-Water: free-standing water used regularly in summer; water should be within one-half mile

-Cover: mature woods for loafing and calving; early successional openings and young forest for foraging
+Water: free-standing water used regularly in summer; water should be within one-half mile Cover: mature woods for loafing and calving; early successional openings and young forest for foraging